SCCF Capacity Development Grants

 The application process is a one-staged process.
 All applications must be submitted online via the online portal.

-The closing date for the next review of project grant proposals is Thursday 28 November 2019 at 17:00pm (GMT).
+SCCF project grants are now open on a rolling basis; the next review of project grant proposals is Thursday 28 November 2019 at 17:00pm (GMT).

 Applying for an SCCF project grant